dcrreynolds/GreenDevList/README.md

 - Choose a language that is energy-efficient
 - Choose frameworks and packages that are energy-efficient
 - Use less stringent consistency mechanics when building distributed systems
+- Provide and enable any energy saving modes
+- Include carbon cost in any cross-charging models

 ## Links